caijunhao/vcpd/README.md

 ## Volumetric-based Contact Point Detection for 7-DoF Grasping

+---

-This repository contains the implementation of the work "Volumetric-based Contact Point Detection for 7-DoF Grasping", including data generation, network training, performance validation on simulator, and ros scripts to perform real robot grasping.
+This repository contains the implementation of the work "Volumetric-based Contact Point Detection for 7-DoF Grasping", including data generation, network training, performance validation on simulator, and ros scripts to perform real-robot grasping.

+---

 ### Data Generation